What is a Spent Conviction?

 The Act provides that no application may be made, in the circumstances above, until the conviction period has expired, which will always be until any condition or period of the sentence has been served.

-Where an application has been refused, no further application may be made for a period of 2 years and may only be made thereafter when new information is available and provided to the court.
+Where an application has been refused, no further application may be made for a period of 2 years, and it may only be made thereafter when new information is available and provided to the court.

 The Act provides for the content requirements of the application and provides that notice must be given to the Attorney General and the Chief Commissioner of Police as soon as practicable.